Raoprafull/Project_01-Book-Recommendation-System/README.md

 * **NumPy**: For some math operations in predictions.
 * **Statsmodels**: For statistical computations
 * **Sklearn**:  For the purpose of analysis,prediction and evaluation.
+* **Streamlit**: For the purpose of deployment of the model to get recommendation as per user ID.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)